sddevelopment-be/penguin-pragmatic-patterns/content/practices/be_a_STARR_at_interviews.md

 * Interviewers lack training or familiarity with the STARR technique, leading to inconsistent application and interpretation of candidate responses.
 * Limited interview time may prevent thorough exploration of each STARR component, reducing the effectiveness of the technique.
 * You are not interested in behavioural or cognitive patterns.
-* There is resistance within the organisation to adopt new interview methodologies, hindering the implementation of the STARR technique.
+* There is resistance within the organization to adopt new interview methodologies, hindering the implementation of the STARR technique.
 * The interviewee is tense, and feels pressured to provide the "right" answers, leading to less representative responses.

 ## Solution